 Kennedy Calls on Congress to Stop Playing Politics With Judicial Confirmations

-Both Republicans and Democrats are guilty of narrow-mindedly obstructing the appointment of new federal judges, Supreme Court Justice Anthony Kennedy said April 10 at the Law School.
-Justice Kennedy was here to receive the University’s highest honor, the Thomas Jefferson Medal in Law.
-“I think it’s time for the parties to come together,” he said, and agree on a confirmation procedure that stops the short-staffing of the nation’s federal circuit courts, which Kennedy characterized as overworked and underappreciated.
+Both Republicans and Democrats are guilty of narrow-mindedly obstructing the appointment of new federal judges, Supreme Court Justice Anthony Kennedy said April 10 in Caplin Auditorium.
+"I think it's time for the parties to come together," he said, and agree on a confirmation procedure that stops the short-staffing of the nation's federal circuit courts, which Kennedy characterized as overworked and under-appreciated.

-Described by Dean John C. Jeffries, Jr. as a “pragmatic patriot” in his introduction, Kennedy charmed the audience with self-effacing humor.
-He recounted how, on first seeing his chambers he remarked to his wife that his hero Justice Benjamin Cardozo had once sat in the same chair.
-She retorted, “50 years from now it will still be called Cardozo’s chair.”
+Described by Dean John C. Jeffries Jr. as a "pragmatic patriot" in his introduction, Kennedy charmed the audience with self-effacing humor.
+He recounted how, on first seeing his chambers he remarked to his wife that his hero Justice Benjamin Cardozo had once sat in the same chair and she retorted, "50 years from now it will still be called Cardozo's chair."

 "We do not discuss cases before hearing oral argument," he said, "because we don't want cliques to form beforehand.
 This is the first time we know what each other is thinking.

 "Basically, a good argument is one in which an attorney can participate in a discussion the court is having.
 We're what's known as a 'hot bench' in the trade," he said, referring to the justices' inclination to break in on lawyers with questions.
 "It's a half hour per side per case, plus we interrupt.
 It's all too short."
 Kennedy obviously prefers that style to the custom in Great Britain, whose more loquacious proceedings he mimicked good-naturedly.